Microtriches: Structure

 The microtriches are fine cylindrical tubular filaments, with smooth rounded ends, and arranged in rows corresponding to the regular ridges of the tegument.
 Microtriches are documented to exhibit wide range of morphology in different species of tapeworms, and serve as an identifying character among the members of Eucestoda.
 They are also of special interest in pharmacology as they are the basic interface of the tapeworm with its surrounding, thus serve as the primary site of absorption of nutrients and the target site of anthelmintics.

 Though microtriches have been described for several decades, the consensus terminology for the structure was made only at the turn of the 21st century.
-Standardised terms were resolved based on discussions that occurred at the International Workshops on Cestode Systematics in Storrs, Connecticut, United States in 2002, in Ceské Budejovice, Czech Republic in 2005 and in Smolenice, Slovakia in 2008.
+Standardised terms were resolved based on discussions that occurred at the International Workshops on Cestode Systematics in Storrs, Connecticut, United States in 2002, in České Budějovice, Czech Republic in 2005 and in Smolenice, Slovakia in 2008.
 The following terms were endorsed for the components of each microtrix: the distal, electron-dense portion is the "cap", the proximal more electron-lucent region is the "base", and these two parts are separated from one another by the "baseplate".
 The base is composed of, among other elements, microfilaments, while the cap is composed of cap tubules.
 The electron-lucent central portion of the base is referred to as the "core".
 The core may be surrounded by an electron-dense tunic.
 The entire microthrix is enveloped by a plasma membrane, the external layer of which is referred to as the glycocalyx.
 Two distinct sizes of microtriches are recognised: those < or = 200 nm in basal width, termed "filitriches", and those >200 nm in basal width, termed "spinitriches".
 Filitriches are considered to occur in three lengths: papilliform (< or = 2 times as long as wide), acicular (2-6 times as long as wide), and capilliform (>6 times as long as wide).
 Spinitriches are much more variable in form.